Don’t Talk To Anyone But An Attorney If You Are Under Arrest

 In the meantime, here are some words of advice from the Dearman Law Firm:

 - DON’T talk to the police.
 Other than identifying information, like your name or address, you don’t have to tell police anything.
-In fact, you shouldn’t.
+You shouldn’t.
 Nothing good ever comes from talking to police without an attorney present.

 - DON’T lie to the police.
-When they do ask who you are, don’t give them a false name or make up anything else.
+When they do ask who you are, don’t give them a false name or provide anything else.

 - DON’T consent to a search.
 Make police officers obtain a search warrant based on probable cause, a procedure put in place to protect your rights.

 - DON’T take your case to social media.
-Never text, talk, post or tweet anything related to your case.
+Never text, talk, post or tweet anything related to your situation.
 Police and prosecutors will use any information they find against you.

 - DON’T take a polygraph or lie-detector test.
 Never, under any circumstances take a polygraph.